 Telomerase, an RNP enzyme critical for chromosome end replication, provides the subject for much of our research.
 Telomerase is a fascinating biochemical system because a large DNA-protein complex (the chromosome end) must interact productively with an RNA-protein complex (telomerase).
 In addition, telomerase is biologically and medically important; telomerase mutations lead to diseases involving degeneration of highly proliferative tissues, and activation of expression of telomerase in adult human somatic cells is a step toward cancer.

 Telomerase was discovered in 1985 by Elizabeth Blackburn and Carol Greider, who also cloned and sequenced its template-containing RNA subunit.
 The catalytic protein subunit, however, remained elusive.
 As a postdoctoral fellow in our lab, Joachim Lingner purified telomerase from the ciliated protozoan Euplotes, which has an astoundingly large number of telomeres, and found that it contained a reverse transcriptase subunit.
-TERT (telomerase reverse transcriptase) was quickly found in other organisms, including budding and fission yeast, Tetrahymena, and humans.
-In addition to studying the structure and function of the core telomerase RNP, we are interested in accessory proteins that are often species specific.
-For example, budding yeast telomerases include the Ku heterodimer, which has the unusual property of binding double-stranded DNA nonspecifically and a particular stem loop of telomerase RNA specifically, either in the same site or a mutually exclusive site within Ku.
+TERT (telomerase reverse transcriptase) was quickly identified in other organisms, including budding and fission yeast, Tetrahymena, and humans.
+An ongoing area of research aims to understand the structure and function of the core telomerase RNP.

 Chromosome End-Capping Proteins